IQ404/study-notes/README.md

 - ❓ Deeply explore the asynchrony between CPU and GPU in OpenGL.

-  Short notes on this topic:
+  A short note on this topic:

   Asynchronous CPU-GPU interactions is key for achieving high performance in graphics applicationsfor, as it allows both the CPU and GPU to work in parallel.